 * be appropriately placed in the context of prior and existing research.

-Studies involving experiments with animals must state that their care was in accordance with institution guidelines.Submission of manuscripts
+Studies involving experiments with animals must state that their care was in accordance with institution guidelines.Conflict of interest

 Oxford OX5 1GB

 Tel : +44 (0)1865 843203

 Submission of an article to Cancer Letters implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or any other language, without the written consent of the Publisher.Manuscripts should be submitted in English.
 Authors' full names, academic or professional affiliations, and addresses should be included on the first page.
 All authors should have made substantial contributions to all of the following: (1) the conception and design of the study, or the acquisition of data, or analysis and interpretation of data, (2) drafting the article or revising it critically for important intellectual content, (3) final approval of the version to be submitted.
 The name, postal address, email address, phone and FAX numbers of the corresponding author should be provided.
 Authors should supply the names and email addresses of 3 to 5 potential reviewers for their manuscript.
 To provide an international perspective, no more than 2 potential reviewers should be from the same country.
 Please do not suggest reviewers from your own institution, previous or current collaborators or Editorial Board members.
 Without reviewer suggestions, processing of the manuscript may be delayed.
 Please do not contact any reviewers that you have suggested.